Home > Outdoor > Hiking

 Even in a time of rampant wildfires, the blaze that scorched Canada’s Jasper National Park this summer was exceptional.
 It was the largest fire the park had seen in 100 years, consuming one-third of all buildings in the nearby town of Jasper.

-The national park was evacuated in July, and remained closed to visitors in September.
-But on September 10 — as parks managers continued to battle the raging wildfire — a group of eight hikers decided to enter the park anyway.
+The national park was evacuated in July, and portions of it remained closed to visitors in September.
+But on September 10 — as parks managers continued to battle the raging wildfire — a group of eight hikers decided to enter a closed section of the park.
 Once they got “tired,” the group called 911 for rescue, parks officials said, resulting in a helicopter evacuation from Pyramid Mountain for two of the hikers.

 But parks officials claim the rescue was unnecessary and diverted crucial resources from fighting the wildfire.